Prairiefire plans to add ice rink, joining others announced for Overland Park

-Overland Park has suddenly become the place to go for ice skating.
+As two supersized multisport arena proposals compete in south Johnson County, Overland Park’s Prairiefire is ready to build a small “community” outdoor ice rink at a fraction of the cost.

-Merrill Companies LLC , announced Tuesday that it has selected KCIce to manage and operate an outdoor ice rink at Prairiefire.
+Merrill Companies LLC announced Tuesday that it has selected KCIce to manage and operate the rink.

+Arbor Plaza ice rink was part of the original proposal for Prairiefire in 2006.
+Merrill puts the construction costs at about $1 million and said it will mostly come from private funds, although the Prairefire development is in a Community Improvement District, or CID, which adds a sales tax to benefit the center’s development.

-The 100-by-120-foot rink — slightly smaller than the Crown Center Ice Terrace — will be on the north border of 135th Street between Nall and Lamar avenues.
+The 100-by-120-foot rink — similar in size to the Crown Center Ice Terrace (at 105-by-105) — will be on the north border of 135th Street between Nall and Lamar avenues.
 It will host hockey and curling activities.
 Figure skating and ice dancing lessons will be offered in the winter.
 The rink also will offer public open-skate options.

-KCIce will convert the rink for sports and outdoor programming during the summer months.
-The developer anticipates an October 2020 opening.

 Sign Up and Save